PostHog/posthog/plugin-server/src/worker/ingestion/PoE.md

 ### 1. Filtering on person properties

-Properties from ingestion time are used, see [docs](https://posthog.com/docs/how-posthog-works/queries#filtering-on-person-properties)
+Person properties at the time the event was processed are used, see [docs](https://posthog.com/docs/how-posthog-works/queries#filtering-on-person-properties)

 ### 2. Insights counting unique persons

 -   All [person merges](https://posthog.com/docs/how-posthog-works/ingestion-pipeline#merging-two-persons) that were done before enabling will be counted separately (see PoEv1 above).
 -   All merges going forward will update the events table, i.e. unique user counts work the same way as with JOINs, see [docs](https://posthog.com/docs/how-posthog-works/queries#insights-counting-unique-persons).

-> **Note:** We don't _exactly_ update the events table directly during ingestion time, but it's rather a simplification we're using here to keep the docs easy to follow.
+> **Note:** We don't _exactly_ update the events table directly during event processing, but it's rather a simplification we're using here to keep the docs easy to follow.

 ## PoEv3